NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - [D&D Town Generator](https://town.noordstar.me/) - Another town or city generator, now with work schedules!
     - [DunGen](https://dungen.app/dungen/) - Map generator.
 Patreons can get maps pre-configured with FoundryVTT-ready lighting and walls.
     - [donjon](https://donjon.bin.sh/) - Generators upon generators.
 If you need one, this place has it.
-    - [Weak Magic Items fo 5e](http://www.lordbyng.net/inspiration/index.php) - Great for when I want to be generous to my players, but not *too* generous ;)
+    - [Weak Magic Items for 5e](http://www.lordbyng.net/inspiration/index.php) - Great for when I want to be generous to my players, but not *too* generous ;)
 - Miscellaneous
     - [Audacity](https://www.audacityteam.org/) - For trimming audio clips.
     - [Token Stamp](http://rolladvantage.com/tokenstamp/) - Easy-to-use token creator.
 I use Tokenizer now, but I'd argue the default borders are nicer on